Ulykbek228/Web-Dev/Lab6/albums/README.md

 ## Building

-To build the project run:
+To build the project ru:

 ```bash
 ng build